paolosalvatori/service-fabric-acs-kubernetes-multi-container-app/README.md

 ![Architecture](Images/K8sDashboard.png)

 ## Create an AKS cluster ##
-You can create a managed **Kubernetes** service using the [Azure CLI](https://azure.github.io/projects/clis/) and then use the [kubectl](https://kubernetes.io/docs/user-guide/kubectl-overview/) command line interface to run commands against the **Kubernetes** cluster on Azure.
+You can create a managed **Kubernetes** service using the [Azure CLI](https://azure.github.io/projects/clis/) and then use the [kubectl](https://kubernetes.io/docs/user-guide/kubectl-overview/) command line interface to run commands against the **Kubernetes** cluster in Azure.
 For more information, see [Deploy an Azure Container Service (AKS) cluster](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough).

 The following batch script shows how you can create an **Azure Container Service Kubernetes** cluster.